A NY Defense Lawyer Explains Consequences of Jewelry Insurance Fraud

 Homeowners and renters’ insurance policies generally provide some coverage for jewelry along with other valuables.
 However, individuals with expensive watches, rings, or other jewelry items may choose to purchase additional coverage because standard policies usually only pay a limited amount for jewelry items.
 When you have jewelry worth thousands, having coverage in case of robbery or loss is important to protect your investment.

-In some cases, however, insurance providers believe that claims made on jewelry insurance policies are fraudulent.
+er, insurance providers believe that claims made on jewelry insurance policies are fraudulent.
 If you are accused of making a claim for losses that shouldn’t be covered or of staging a robbery, you could face serious criminal penalties.
 The National Insurance Crime Bureau partners with local law enforcement to identify suspicious claims and find fraud.
 If police are investigating you or if you have been arrested for a fraud crime, contacting a lawyer is the best option you have for trying to stay out of jail.

 Bukh Law Firm, PLLC has represented many clients accused of involvement in all different kinds of insurance fraud scams.
 Our New York criminal defense lawyers will fight for your rights, help you try to secure a not guilty verdict or bring our experience to the table to assist in negotiating the most favorable plea deal possible.
 Call today to schedule a consultation and learn more about what you can do when an accusation of jewelry insurance fraud is threatening your future.